 Irina Mazilu Associate Professor of Physics

-Ph.D. in Physics at Virginia Tech - Her research interests include the statistical mechanics of non-equilibrium systems and Monte Carlo simulations of spin systems.
+Ph.D. in Physics at Virginia Tech - Research interests include the statistical mechanics of non-equilibrium systems and Monte Carlo simulations of spin systems.

-Currently we focus on interdisciplinary projects, such as the understanding of the nanoparticle self-assembly, behavior of molecular motors, traffic jams and driven interfaces.
+Currently focusing on interdisciplinary projects, such as the understanding of the nanoparticle self-assembly, behavior of molecular motors, traffic jams and driven interfaces.

 Ph.D. in Physics - Virginia Polytechnic Institute and State University